kwkwe/Windows-Nexrad-Decoder-and-Viewer/README.md

 # Windows-Nexrad-Decoder-and-Viewer
-Rare Windows app to display, loop and auto-update super resolution nexrad images.
+Rare Windows app (build in C#) to display, loop and auto-update super resolution nexrad images.
 I developed this over many years and would like to share with people who want a simple windows app.

  /*  This C# .NET 2.0 program that animates and updates weather radar images.
  *